What Matters in the End

 Dr. Gawande: I did.
-I did.
-I got to — so Shep Nuland, surgeon at Yale, read his book, How We Die, which won — I think it was the 1980 or ’82 or something, National Book Award winner, and it just blew the top off my head.
+Shep Nuland, surgeon at Yale, read his book, How We Die, which won — I think it was the 1980 or ’82 or something, National Book Award winner, and it just blew the top off my head.
 That was the book that started me thinking hard about dying and what it means.
-I read it later — I was in medical school in the ’90s, and I had no idea I would get to meet him and know him, then, but when I started writing for The New Yorker and then wrote my first book, Complications, during my surgical residency, he wrote the review in The New York Review of Books and then reached out to me.
+I read it later — I was in medical school in the ’90s, and I had no idea I would get to meet him and know him then.
+But when I started writing for The New Yorker and then wrote my first book, Complications, during my surgical residency, he wrote the review in The New York Review of Books and then reached out to me.

-And it was this great, very special relationship.
-We met only once, actually, face-to-face, but we weirdly enough, on Talk of the Nation, we ended up doing a regular thing [laughs] where he was the senior eminence, and I was but the junior pup doctor, and we would talk about a topic of the day, every few months.
-It was now and again, but it became this dialogue that carried on.
-And I just was such a huge admirer.
+It was this great, very special relationship.
+We met only once, actually, face-to-face, but we weirdly enough, on Talk of the Nation, we ended up doing a regular thing, where he was the senior eminence, and I was but the junior pup doctor, and we would talk about a topic of the day, every few months.
+It was now and again.
+But it became this dialogue that carried on.
+I was such a huge admirer.
 And someone who was navigating his own difficult paths — he had written about his deep depression and the conflicts he’d had in his life.
 And so he had a tough life and things he had to struggle through.
-And so that was a very meaningful, influential relationship.
+So that was a very meaningful, influential relationship.

-Dr. Gawande: That was the follow-up book, yeah, which, of course, [laughs] less people are interested in how we live. [laughs]
+Dr. Gawande: That was the follow-up book, yeah — which, of course, less people are interested in how we live. [laughs]

 Dr. Gawande: Yeah, there’s many ways in which I find the word “spirit” so difficult to understand.
-I use it all the time; for example, one of the ways I use it is just simply to ask people, after we’re done talking about “How are you doing?”
-And people then tell me about their aches and their pains and what their temperature has been doing, and so on.
+I use it all the time.
+For example, one of the ways I use it is just simply to ask people, after we’re done talking about “How are you doing?”
+People then tell me about their aches and their pains and what their temperature has been doing and so on.
 And then I’ll say, “How are your spirits?”
 Or “How is your spirit?”

-Dr. Gawande: When I take my dad’s ashes to the Ganges, because again, I’m the apostate Hindu, the ultra scientist, and “What’s the data?”
+That’s one level, but then there’s this interconnected level, the sense of spirit at a kind of — starts to become “spiritual,” the ways in which there’s some sense of something transcendent, at least across all of people, if not beyond that.
+I grapple with it a little bit towards the end of the book when I take my dad’s ashes to the Ganges, because again, I’m the apostate Hindu, the ultra scientist — and “What’s the data?”
 But for him and my mother, it was that you bring your ashes to the Ganges in order to allow yourself to be released from the cycle of birth and rebirth and enter the state of nirvana, where it’s kind of like a heaven, is the way I think about it.

 I end up calling it “loyalty” in the book.
-I wrote about Royce, a philosopher who was at Harvard in the late 19th century and into the — and wrote a book at the very beginning of the 20th century, called The Philosophy of Loyalty.
-And what it meant was that we all have a — he was arguing, we all have a deep need to live for something larger than ourselves, and he went through a series of thought experiments to demonstrate it.
-And one of them that really stuck with me was asking, “If I told you, half an hour after you die the world would blow up with everybody you know in it, would that matter to you?”
-And for the vast majority of people, it would matter.
-And the reason why it matters to people is that it feels like it takes away — that the meaning of your life would be gone; that we’re not all, at core, totally self-interested creatures, that we have things we live for that are larger.
+I wrote about Royce, a philosopher who was at Harvard in the late 19th century and wrote a book at the very beginning of the 20th century, called The Philosophy of Loyalty.
+And what it meant was that — he was arguing, we all have a deep need to live for something larger than ourselves.
+He went through a series of thought experiments to demonstrate it.
+One of them that really stuck with me was asking, “If I told you, half an hour after you die the world would blow up with everybody you know in it, would that matter to you?”
+For the vast majority of people, it would matter.
+And the reason why it matters to people is that it feels like it takes away — that the meaning of your life would be gone, that we’re not all, at core, totally self-interested creatures, that we have things we live for that are larger.